Mark-LaRose/Zero-Amp-Music/README.md

 ## 📜 License
 This project is released under the MIT License.
 You are free to use, modify, and distribute the code, but there is no active support or contribution process.

-## 🤝 Contributing
-Want to contribute?
-Fork the repo, make changes, and submit a PR!

 🎶 _Enjoy your music with Zero Amp Music!_ 🎵